 The plague of 1348 that halved the population of Florence also caused a long break in construction.
 However, by 1360 the bell tower was largely completed, as was the nave by 1380.

 The Problem of the Dome of the Duomo in Florence

-The cathedral was designed to be the biggest church in the world but from an architectural (and engineering) point of the view, the large dome required was more problematic.
+The cathedral was designed to be the biggest church in the world but from an architectural (and engineering) point of view, the large dome required was more problematic.
 By 1418 most of the walls for the drum of the dome were completed, however, no clarity existed on how to actually build the cupola.

 The magnificent cupola was famously finished by Brunelleschi, as an architectural masterpiece marking the transition from the Gothic to the Renaissance.
 With a diameter of 45.52 m (147 ft) on the diagonal, it was the largest dome in the world from its completion in 1436 until 1871.
 It remains the largest brick dome to the present.